-Palliative patients in Nova Scotia can access support from paramedics for pain and symptom management, at home.
+Patients receiving palliative care in Nova Scotia can get support from paramedics for pain and symptom management at home.

-Project partners are the Department of Health and Wellness, Nova Scotia Health Authority, Cancer Care Nova Scotia and Emergency Health Services, Dalhousie University's department of emergency medicine, Health P.E.I. and Island EMS.
-The project has financial support from the Canadian Partnership against Cancer and Health Canada.
+Program partners include the Department of Health and Wellness, Nova Scotia Health, Nova Scotia Health Cancer Care Program Nova Scotia and Emergency Health Services, Dalhousie University's department of emergency medicine.

-For more information about paramedics providing palliative care support in Nova Scotia, please call project manager Michelle Harrison at 902-473-3351, or email her at firstname.lastname@example.org.
+For more information about paramedics providing palliative care support in Nova Scotia, contact Michelle Harrison, program project manager:

-Special Patient Program (SPP) information for patients receiving palliative care in PDF format.
+Special Patient Program brochure for patients receiving palliative care (PDF)